alanbernstein/blog/content/posts/benford.md

 - 1a shows that log-uniform data follows a logarithmically-decreasing trend, *when viewed in the linear domain*.
 - 1b shows that log-uniform data follows a constant trend, when viewed in the (arguably more appropriate) logarithmic domain.
 - 1c shows Benford's law directly, with bar heights corresponding to first-digit bias.
 Note that this shape closely resembles the shape of the distribution in 1a -- it isn't identical, because 1c kind of "layers" the histograms from each level of magnitude in 1a, into a new form that examines only first digits instead of all values.
 - 1d (aside from being kind of busy because I'm a bad graphic designer) shows where these "layers" come from.
-The black trace represents the determinstic values of the function first_digit(x) for all values of x in [1, 10000].
+The black trace represents the determinstic values of the function first_digit(x) for all values of x in [1, 10000**.
 The green regions cover all numbers that start with 1, and they're widest -- that cumulatve width corresponds to the height of the bar for digit 1 in figure 1c.
 Red regions correspond to numbers that start with 2, with a more moderate cumulative width.
 Purple corresponds to 5, with a much smaller width, and similarly for all other digits.

+**This figure explains why Benford's Law is "obvious".
+It may be more clear to explain the logical progression of thought:**
+1. **This data follows a natural distribution -- log-uniform -- illustrated by the constant trend in the logarithmic domain (1b).**
+2. **This necessitates a logarithmic-decreasing trend in the linear domain (1a).**
+3. **This necessitates a logarithmic-decreasing trend in the first digits (1c, 1d).**

+### Graphical explanation, Drofben's Law

 And here are the corresponding charts for Drofben's law: